-The studio is home to the largest collection of Churchill's paintings that have been saved for the nation to see and enjoy.
-With his paints still laid out and a canvas waiting for completion, it looks like Winston has just stepped out the room for a moment.
-The studio is now closed until March 2022 for conservation work.
+The studio is home to the largest collection of Winston Churchill's paintings.
+With his paints still laid out and a canvas waiting for completion, it is displayed to look like he has just stepped out to the garden for a moment.

 The studio is teeming with Churchill canvasses, most unframed and in various stages of completion.

 The studio was built as a space for Churchill to paint without interruption but was also a blessing for Clementine Churchill as it stopped her husband dropping paint on the carpets in the house.

 Established as a place for painting in the 1930s and expanded in the 1950s, the studio became a favourite refuge for Churchill.
 When he was not outdoors, he was in the studio.